plipowczan/brain/content/PROJECTS/SHAREFUND/ShareFund.md

 # ShareFund

 ## Description
-A tool that helps in distributing shares in a cost-free startup.
+A tool that helps in distributing shares in a non incorporated startup.
 Aimed at startup founders and project creators.
-It responds to the needs of building projects together and instead of paying for adding value to the business each member receive a piece of a company.
+It responds to the needs of building projects together and instead of paying for adding value to the business each member receive a piece of a project.
 Another words the tool helps with fairly distributing shares in the project.

 ## Technology stack
 1. ASP .NET 6 WebApi